nexssp/test/README.md

 - **NEW** file types:

-- \*.nexss-assert.js - now you can add just plain js files, which must run ok.
-You can use there also great NodeJS assert library.
+- **\*.nexss-assert.js** - create files with extension .nexss-assert.js and put testing there ..
+You can use there also **great NodeJS assert library**.
 For more please look at compare function test in this repository `tests\compare.nexss-assert.js`

 ```js
 // compare.nexss-assert.js